quat1024/garden/garden/htm.md

 I wanted to see how it works.

-## "hyperscript"
+## "Hyperscript"

 A loose standard for "a function which creates an HTML node, or something representing one".
 Originated in [hyperhype/hyperscript](https://github.com/hyperhype/hyperscript) as a DSL for building trees of HTML nodes, a simplified form of the function signature was [borrowed by `React.createElement`](https://react.dev/reference/react/createElement), and the rest is history.

-In the context of `htm`, a hyperscript function is any function of three arguments and returning a type `T`, where the first argument is the tag name, the second argument is a map of attributes to apply to the tag, and the third function is a list of children, which can be `T`s or just strings.
+In the context of `htm`, a hyperscript function is any function of three arguments and returning a type `T`.
+Often `T` represents some sort of `"virtual DOM" structure; it might also create real DOM objects.

+* First argument is the tag type, which can be a string or function (a "component", in react parlance).
+* Second argument is a map of attributes to apply to the tag.
+* Third function is an array of children, which can be `T`s or just strings.

-The goal of `htm` is to take a block of unparsed HTML and call this function.
+The goal of `htm` is to take a block of unparsed HTML and call this function to build the tree it represents.

 ## Template literal functions